Escape the New York City and Go Apple Picking on Long Island, New York!

 Apple picking tip: Head to the back of Lewin Farms orchard for the best apples!

-Lewin Farm is great for everyone, however, their farm is more for people who are just interested in U-pick apples and leaving.
+Lewin Farms is great for everyone, however, their farm is more for people who are just interested in U-pick apples and leaving.
 You will not find additional attractions for kids except a corn maze.

 There is an ATM at the farm stand and you will need to drive here first for further directions on where the apple orchard is.
 The farm is also requiring face coverings.